 Freek: Yes, the teeth.
 I was reading a Dutch comic book at the time where they portrayed Chinese with those teeth.
 I liked the idea and wanted to see if that would work but it made him too dorky.

 Brett: My self-inflicted anxiety wasn’t helped when I saw this animation test for the first time.
-Murray’s crab walk, Hamilton spinning eyeballs … I wasn’t sure what direction we were heading in.Vimeo returned an error
+Murray’s crab walk, Hamilton spinning eyeballs … I wasn’t sure what direction we were heading in.Vimeo responded to TubePress with an error: Video not found

 Freek: I didn’t know you were really that worried.
 I can understand though, since it looked quite different.
 To be honest I didn’t put much thought into it and was just playing around.